Emails have disappeared from the mailbox

 - Send an SMS to a short number (allegedly to confirm your identity or activate your mailbox).
-SMS messages to short numbers usually costs more than other SMS under your rate plan, but information about this inflated cost is usually withheld or given in a part of the message where it is least visible.
+SMS messages to short numbers usually cost more than other text messages under your rate plan, but information about this inflated cost is usually withheld or given in a part of the message where it is least visible.
 As a result, an arbitrary amount, most often 100–200 rubles, is debited from your phone account right after the message is sent to the short number.
-In a number of situations, a feature debiting daily funds from your phone account may be enabled.
+In some situations, money might be debited from your phone account on a daily basis.

-Be cautious: Yandex will never ask you to send SMS.
-Instead, it sends SMS to you.
-You do not need to answer these SMS.
+Be careful: Yandex will never ask you to send an SMS.
+Instead, it will send an SMS to you.
+You do not need to respond to these messages.

-- Fill in an application (supposedly to participate in a prize drawing or receive a gift).
-This type of "application" usually asks for your passport information and credit card number in addition to your full name and contact phone numbers.
+- Fill in a form (supposedly to participate in a prize drawing or receive a gift).
+This type of form usually asks for your passport information and credit card number in addition to your full name and contact phone numbers.

-If you receive a message about Yandex holds a drawing for prizes, contact us by using details on http//company.yandex.ru/contacts and get more specific information.
-If there is a drawing, make sure you are not asked to pay for the prize delivery in advance or pay a participation fee, because Yandex never offers to pay for what you yourself have not ordered.
+If you receive a message about Yandex giving away prizes, contact us to get more information (http//company.yandex.ru/contacts).
+If there really is a prize drawing, make sure you are not asked to pay for the prize delivery in advance or to pay a participation fee, because Yandex never asks you to pay for what you have not ordered yourself.

-- Click on the link to the site (for example, to enter your username and password).
-These sites look like the sites of actual companies or services, but they are actually fake.
+If you clicked through to the website, check the site address in the address bar.
+Phishing websites look like websites of real companies or services, but they are fake.
 Scam artists can easily get access to any information entered by the user on these types of webpages.
-To distinguish fake sites from real ones, check its address in the address bar.
-Phishing sites often contain typos and meaningless sets of characters in their addresses.

 How to prevent becoming a victim of fraud